 So what exactly is there to do in Springfield, MO?
 A lot more than I could have ever imagined!
-I’m breaking my experience down into 3 posts which focus on what to see & do (this post!), where to eat and where to stay in Springfield.
+I’m breaking my experience down into three posts which focus on fun things to do in Springfield MO (this post!), where to eat in Springfield and where to stay in Springfield.

 Creative Escape Glass LLC

 I don’t consider myself a super crafty person, but I had a ton of fun at Creative Escape Glass LLC on historic C-Street where I made my very own suncatcher… pretty much from scratch.

 I personally cut each piece of glass used in my mosaic (crazy, right!?) and then arranged it to my liking before sending it off to the kiln for an overnight firing.
 I never thought this was a craft that I could do on my own, but I did— and you can too!
 Check out their website of project availability.

 Another first for me in Springfield was going underground to see an incredible cavern system known as Fantastic Caverns—America’s Only Ride-Through Cave.

 The caverns were discovered in 1862 by an Ozarks farmer’s dog.
 It wasn’t until 5 years later that the caverns were explored, revealing the natural wonder that can be seen today.
 I completely enjoyed the 55-minute guided tour that took us through the massive cavern dripping with fantastic rock formations.

 I had seen different styles of “trolley bikes” in other cities around the U.S. but didn’t have the opportunity to try one out until arriving in Springfield.